ReneNulschDE/ha_link2home/README.md

 > :warning: This component is in an very early state and tested with an Link2Home D2 outdoor powerplug only.

+> :warning: This component is not compatible with the "Link2Home Pro"-App.

 ## Features:

 - Connect to Link2Home Cloud and collect registered devices